bfmartin/fvwm-config-on-openbsd/README.md

 * Works without installing extra software packages or ports.

+* The .xsession file adds these features:

+  * Remaps the Caps Lock key to be another Control key.

+  * Starts the xidle command, which locks the screen after 10 minutes of inactivity.

 ### Battery Status

 A new battery status indicator was added on 2020-07-06.
 The indicator shows percentage remaining and minutes remaining, as reported by the apm command.
 If the battery is not present, it shows 'unknown'.